Code-the-Dream-School/backend-1-week-5-LeiaQ/README.md

 ### Set up instructions

-1. Fork this repo
+1. Clone this repo as usual
-2. Clone your version of the repo to your local machine
+2. On your local machine, `cd` into the root folder of this repo in your terminal
-3. On your local machine, `cd` into the root folder of this repo in your terminal
+3. run `bundle install` to install all the gems this project needs.
-4. run `bundle install` to install all the gems this project needs.
+4. Make a git branch, backend-3-lesson-5 and do the coding for these exercises in that branch.

 ### Getting started with the exercises